SYLVIE ESTRELA

 I use laboratory experiments and theory to understand how microbial communities assemble in a given environment, and why.

-For this, I use microbial communities from different environments (including the human gut or soil), and combine two approaches: top-down community assembly (to assess what combination of species are selected in a given environment) and bottom-up reconstitution of the dominant species (to ask how they interact in duos, trios,..., in that same environment) (Estrela et al. 2021).
+For this, I use microbial communities from different environments (including the human gut or soil), and combine two complementary approaches: top-down community assembly to assess what combination of species are selected in a given environment; and bottom-up reconstitution of the dominant species to ask how they interact in duos, trios, and larger groups, in that same environment (Estrela et al. 2022).

-Some of the questions I have asked are:
+Some of the questions I have asked include:

-• Can we predict the influence of nutrient combinations on the composition of microbial communities?
+• Can we predict how different nutrient combinations shape the composition of microbial communities?

-• Why explains taxonomic variability in microbial community assembly?
+• What explains the taxonomic variability we often see in microbial community assembly?

-• How does migration affect community assembly and dynamics?
+• How does migration affect community structure and dynamics?

-• What is the role of species interactions in shaping the emergent properties of these multi-species communities (e.g. function, spatial relationships, and stability)?
+• What role do species interactions play in shaping emergent community properties like function, spatial relationships, and stability?

 Assembly of microbial communities in mixed nutrient environments